On the Complexity of Dynamic Mechanism Design: Introduction

-Note that in the single day setting, the optimal randomized auction does not achieve more revenue than Myerson's fixed price; therefore the same bound immediately holds for adaptive deterministic and randomized auctions.
+In a single stage setting, the optimal randomized mechanism does not achieve more revenue than a posted price; therefore the same bound immediately holds for adaptive deterministic and randomized mechanisms.